- Off road parking

 Tintagel 3.5 miles; Camelford 5 miles; Port Isaac 6 miles.

 At one time the producer of the world’s best quality building and ornamental slate, this now sleepy village is just 2.5 miles from the high cliffs and dramatic scenery of the north Cornish coastline.
 Perfectly placed for walking the South West coastal path, exploring the high places of nearby Bodmin Moor, or for lazing on the beach at nearby Trebarwith Strand, it’s a well-placed holiday base.
 The peaceful harbour village of Port Isaac and the town of Tintagel, with its tourist attractions and King Arthur’s legendary castle, are both a short drive, while the stunning surfing beach at Polzeath is a mere nine miles away.
 Slaughtersbridge, where King Arthur reputedly fought his last battle, is five minutes away and a drive north along the coast takes in the beautiful cove at Crackington Haven.
-An area away from the main tourist crowds, but still with lots to do and see on the doorstep.
-Delabole Quarry itself is just down the road and is an interesting tourist attraction with free visitor centre and stunning views.
+An area away from the main tourist crowds, but very central to a vast array of places and activities.
+Delabole Quarry itself is just down the road and is an interesting tourist attraction with stunning views.
 It is the gateway to great countryside walks.

 Note: Adults only.